YoungBrendanM/CS-4450ParserProject/README.md

 # CS-4450ParserProject
 ## Description

-Our parser project is inteded to parse each character in the provided python file, using our own predifined grammar, and create a viewable parse tree that follows our rules and provides the right grouping.
+Our parser project is intended to parse each character in the provided python file, using our own predefined grammar, and create a viewable parse tree that follows our rules and provides the right grouping.

 Our Grammar includes:
-- if/else blocks
+- elif/else blocks
 - Variable Definitions
 - while and for loops
 - Arithmetic Operators